steipete/steipete.com/_posts/2020-09-13-state-of-swiftui.md

 ## Platform Binding Crashes

-Removing a favorited item while it is selected crashes in the AppKit binding that syncs the SwiftUI state with an `NSTableView`.
+Removing a favorited item while it is selected crashes in the AppKit binding that syncs the SwiftUI state with `NSTableView`:

 {% twitter https://twitter.com/steipete/status/1305075451711369216?s=21 %}